Food and Journeys®

 Cover with a clean kitchen cloth until it doubles in size (typically an hour and a half for me).

-Divide it into eight portions and form each into a ball — just running it between your palms will work.
+Form each portion into a ball — just rolling it between your palms will work.

 Place them in a baking tray lined with parchment paper; keep some space between them.

-Cover with a cloth again until they become puggy — at least thirty minutes.
+Cover with a cloth again until they become puffy — at least 30 minutes.

 Preheat the oven to 230°C (425°F).

-Uncover your Swedish rye buns and dust them with flour.
+Uncover your Swedish rye rolls and dust them with flour.

 Once the oven is ready, place the baking tray in the middle of the oven.